 If the decision is in favor of the latter, then care has to be taken to put in place a notification to alert you, the HR, about this payment when the payroll for the next month is being processed.
 In case you go with the former option, then arrangements have to be made to add the new employee to the current month’s payroll without fail.

 This decision then needs to be included in the policy and a process created around it to execute it smoothly.

-Also to be borne in mind while making such recoveries is that statutory contributions as PF or ESI should not be affected in the process.
-It is mandatory that statutory deductions be made even if it means the employer is able to make only partial recoveries in a given month.
-In other words, recoveries cannot affect statutory deductions.
+Also to be borne in mind while making recoveries is that statutory deductions have to be made even if the employer is able to make only partial recoveries in a given month.
+In other words, recoveries cannot affect statutory deductions/contributions.

 Different companies may opt for different salary revision cycles.
 Sometimes this coincides with the work anniversary of the employee, at other times it may follow the financial year or vary based on the level or grade of the employee in question.
-Whatever the case, you need to plan to complete the process of arriving at the revisions for eligible employees around 15 - 20 days before the due date.
+Whatever the case, you need to plan to complete the process of arriving at the revisions, for eligible employees, around 10 days before the due date.